» Retirement Calculator

 How does inflation affect retirement planning?

-Inflation increases the cost of spending over time, which means the income you need in retirement can rise even if your lifestyle stays the same.
-This calculator uses inflation in retirement spending and inflation-adjusted withdrawal estimates where relevant.
+Inflation increases the cost of spending over time, which means the income you need in retirement may rise even if your lifestyle stays the same.
+This calculator includes inflation in retirement spending assumptions where relevant.

 Can this calculator estimate how long my savings will last?